 OVERVIEW: The Lynde and Harry Bradley Foundation is named for two brothers who helped co-found the Allen-Bradley Company in 1903.
-Today, the foundation holds hundreds of millions of dollars in assets.
-Supporting conservative thinkers and researchers in academia is one of its stated priorities.
+The foundation invests in conservative thinkers and researchers in academia.

-IP TAKE: This conservative powerhouse supports higher ed work that aligns with its overall values.
+IP TAKE: This conservative funder supports higher education work that aligns with its overall values.
 Grants for like-minded researchers and the foundation’s graduate-level Bradley Fellowships play a key role in this strategy.
 Applicants with proposals that support progressive or leftist thought and research will not be able to secure funding.

 PROFILE: The Lynde and Harry Bradley Foundation in Milwaukee is named for two of the three co-founders who started the Allen-Bradley Company in 1903.
 In 1985, Allen-Bradley was purchased by Rockwell International—a sale that “boosted The Lynde and Harry Bradley Foundation’s assets from less than $14 million to more than $290 million.”
 In the three decades since, the foundation has given close to $900 million in pursuit of its mission of “strengthening the institutions, principles, and values that nurture and sustain the American Experiment and the West.”
 The foundation’s grantmaking invests in constitutional order, free markets, civil society, and informed citizens.